mongodb-ps/ce-docker-mongodb-enterprise/README.md

 All configurations can be found in the following 3 files.

-- `config.sh`: common parameters that MongoDB and Ops Manager shares.
+- `config.sh`: common configurations that MongoDB and Ops Manager shares.
   - `DOCKER_USERNAME`: Used as the docker image responsitory name.
   - `_HTTP_PROXY` / `_HTTPS_PROXY`: Proxy if availalbe.
 - `ops-manager/config.sh`: Ops Manager config.